 Replacing the Ford F-150 Lightning’s Battery Isn’t Cheap

 It’s pretty easy to get all charged up by the Ford F-150 Lightning.
 It’s one exciting electric truck that’s taking the market by storm.
 However, is this new truck reliable?
 Does it have expensive repairs?
-Also, do you know how much it costs to replace the Ford F-150 Lightning battery?
+Also, do you know how much it costs to replace the Ford F-150 Lightning‘s battery?

 How much does it cost to replace the Ford F-150 Lightning’s battery?

-Pickup Truck Talk shared that they found a local extended-range battery with 320 miles of range for $35,960 and a standard-range battery with 230 miles of range for $28,556.
+Other automotive journalists found a local extended-range battery with 320 miles of range for $35,960 and a standard-range battery with 230 miles of range for $28,556.
 At those prices, you could buy a used truck!

 Batteries will degrade over time.
 Just like a cell phone battery, the charge may not last as long over time.
 Experts estimate that electric vehicle batteries may degrade by about two to three percent over time.